Bigdreams-Project/ERP-FE/README.md

 ## 📌 Overview

-This project provides a robust and responsive user interface, built using Next.js for CPMS ERP.
+This project provides a robust and responsive user interface, built using Next.js for Tec Terminal ERP.